-For a tree, we have the following result. \begin{corollary} Let $G$ be a tree and $Q:=Q_{G}$.
-Then the following statements are equivalent: \begin{itemize} \item[(1)] For each map $\epsilon:Q_{0}\to \{\pm\}$, the quiver $Q_{\epsilon}$ is a disjoint union of Dynkin quivers. \item[(2)] $G$ is Dynkin. \end{itemize} \end{corollary} \begin{proof} It is well known that $G$ is Dynkin if and only if all subtrees of $G$ are Dynkin.
+For a tree, we have the following result. \begin{corollary} Assume $G$ is a tree.
+Then the graph $G_{\epsilon}$ is a disjoint union of Dynkin graphs of type $\mathbb{A}$, $\mathbb{D}$ and $\mathbb{E}$ for each map $\epsilon \colon G_{0} \to \{\pm 1\}$ if and only if $G$ is a Dynkin graph of type $\mathbb{A}$, $\mathbb{D}$ and $\mathbb{E}$. \end{corollary} \begin{proof} It is well known that $G$ is a Dynkin graph if and only if all subtrees of $G$ are Dynkin graphs.
 The assertion follows from Proposition \ref{subtree-bipartite}. \end{proof}

-We remove extended Dynkin quivers of type $\tilde{\mathbb{D}}$ from bipartite subquivers of $Q_G$.
-If $G$ contains at least two odd-cycles, then there exists a subtree $G'$ of $G$ such that $G'$ is a extended Dynkin graph of type $\tilde{\mathbb{D}}$.
-By Proposition \ref{subtree-bipartite}, there exists a map $\epsilon: V\to \{ \pm\}$ such that $Q_\epsilon$ contains an extended Dynkin quiver of type $\tilde{D}$ as a subquiver.
-By Corollary \ref{Dynkin-case}, we may assume that $G$ contains exactly one odd-cycle and no even-cycles.
+We remove extended Dynkin graphs of type $\widetilde{\mathbb{D}}$.
+Assume that $G$ contains at least two odd-cycles.
+Then there exists a subtree $G'$ of $G$ such that $G'$ is an extended Dynkin graph of type $\widetilde{\mathbb{D}}$.
+Moreover, by Proposition \ref{subtree-bipartite}, there exists a map $\epsilon \colon G_{0} \to \{\pm 1\}$ such that $G_\epsilon$ contains an extended Dynkin graph of type $\widetilde{\mathbb{D}}$ as a subgraph.
+Hence we may assume that $G$ contains at most one odd-cycle.
+By Corollary \ref{Dynkin-case}, it is enough to consider the case where $G$ contains exactly one odd-cycle.
 Namely, $G$ consists of an odd-cycle such that each vertex $v$ in the odd-cycle is attached to a tree $T_{v}$.